-Almost every state requires voters to authenticate their absentee ballot application.
+Almost every state requires a voter to authenticate her absentee ballot application.
 These measures help ensure that the voter requesting the absentee ballot is who she says she is and not someone else.
-Nineteen states require the voter to sign the request to match the signature to the voter’s registration record.
-Sixteen states verify the information provided on the absentee ballot application against the voter’s registration file.
+Twenty-six states verify the information provided on the absentee ballot application against the voter’s registration file.
+Eleven states go further to also require the voter to sign the application to compare that signature to the one on the voter’s registration record.
 Several other states have more stringent methods, such as requiring a notary signature, a witness signature, or a copy of the voter’s identification.

-Prior to SB 90, Florida was in the minority of states in having virtually no absentee ballot application verification procedures.
+Prior to S.B.
+90, Florida was in the minority of states by having virtually no absentee ballot application verification procedures.
 Officials were required to mail an absentee ballot to any person who made a request in person or in writing without requiring anything more; a voter’s signature was required only when the ballot was to be delivered to an address other than the one on file.

-Section 7 of SB 90 instead requires a voter to provide her Florida driver’s license number, Florida identification card, or the last four digits of her Social Security number when requesting a mail ballot.
+Section 7 of S.B.
+90 now requires a voter to provide her Florida driver’s license number, Florida identification card, or the last four digits of her Social Security number when requesting a mail ballot for verification.
 While Florida’s requirements now exceed the strength of most states’ verification requirements for absentee ballot applications, Florida’s laws are still well within the norm to advance an important objective.

 Frequency of Requesting Absentee Ballots

 Some states allow a voter’s request to vote by mail for one election to apply to future elections as well, rather than requiring the voter to request a mail ballot for each election.
-Some states even allow voters to permanently receive mail ballots; however, many restrict this option to elderly voters and voters with permanent disabilities.
-Only a handful of states allow any voter to elect to receive a mail ballot every election without having to make additional requests.
-States impose limitations to confirm voters still desire to vote by mail, to ensure voters expect to receive a ballot by mail, to verify ballots go to actual, active voters, and to prevent a flood of idle ballots that can be taken advantage of by bad actors.
+Fifteen states allow voters to permanently receive mail ballots; however, 10 of these states restrict this option to elderly voters and voters with permanent disabilities.
+The remaining 5 states allow any voter to elect to receive a mail ballot every election without having to make additional requests in the future.
+The vast majority of states either require the voter to request a mail ballot each election or impose practical limitations to confirm voters still desire to vote by mail, to ensure voters expect to receive a ballot by mail, to verify ballots go to actual, active voters, and to prevent a flood of idle ballots that can be taken advantage of by bad actors.

 Every state has in place limitations on political activities in and around polling places while ballots are being cast.
 These limitations aim to protect the integrity of the electoral process by reducing pressure or undue influence on voters at the voting location.
 Thirty-seven states prohibit campaign materials, including signs, banners, and literature.
 Twenty-eight states directly prohibit influencing voters and soliciting votes.
 Another 15 states prohibit campaign apparel, including buttons, stickers, and placards.
 States usually ban these types of activities within 50-200 feet of a polling location.

-The plain language of Section 29 of SB 90 still permits Good Samaritans, family members, caregivers, volunteers, or election workers to provide non-partisan assistance to voters within the 150-foot limit.
+The plain language of Section 29 of S.B.
+90 still permits Good Samaritans, family members, caregivers, volunteers, or election workers to provide non-partisan assistance to voters within the 150-foot limit.
 The amendment also specifically authorizes election officials to provide items to voters in need.
+The only persons prohibited from doing so are those who intend to influence voters.
 Even with this expanded solicitation prohibition, Florida’s electioneering prohibitions still mirror the majority of states that preclude the influencing of voters within a certain zone near the ballot booth.